At a Glance - Factoring

-Those all match, so now we can cancel the factor of (6x + 5) from the top and bottom, which leaves us with
+Those all match, so now we can cancel the factor of (6x + 5) from the top and bottom to get our final answer:

-Then we cancel the factor of (2x2 + 1) from the top and bottom to find 2x2 + 1.
+Then we cancel the factor of (2x2 + 1) from the top and bottom:

 The expressions 5x – 1 and 1 – 5x are negatives of each other.
 We're getting closer, we can feel it already:

-Now we can cancel 5x – 1 from the top and bottom to find
+Now we can cancel 5x – 1 from the top and bottom:

 When asked to divide polynomials, look for cases like this where expressions in the numerator and denominator are negatives of each other.
 Then factor out -1 and force them to get along.